JiseongBarg/Adaptable-deep-learning-for-holographic-microscopy/README.md

-# daptable deep learning for holographic microscopy: A case study on tissue-type and system variability in label-free histopathology
+# Adaptable deep learning for holographic microscopy: A case study on tissue-type and system variability in label-free histopathology

 <div align=center>